Diana-Kapralova/Diffractive_Optics_on_Python/2.Design_of_Diffractive_Optical_Elements/Exercise/exercise_2.md

 Design a 2D phase FZP with a focal length of 3000 &mu;m along the x direction and 6000 &mu;m along the y direction.

+## Exercise 2.5

+Design an elliptical FZP with a 1.5 ratio of maximum to minimum focal length values